-We are here to come alongside and spiritually support all on their journey to and through death, as well as relatives and friends who are caring for their loved ones.
+Our chaplains are here to offer spiritual support to those on their journey to and through death, as well as relatives and friends who are caring for their loved ones.

 - Explore your individual sense of meaning and purpose in life.

-- Explore any spiritual, faith or religious attitudes, beliefs, ideas, values and concerns around your journey together with life and death issues.
+- Explore any spiritual, faith or religious attitudes, beliefs, values and concerns you may have – particularly in your journey with life and death.

-- Explore your hopes and fears for yourselves, your family and friends.
+- Explore your hopes and your fears for yourselves, your family and friends.

-- Explore the “WHY” questions with regard to faith in relation to life, death and suffering.
+- Explore the WHY? questions with regard to life – and in relation to death and suffering.

-- We can advise and assist with funeral planning and conduct funerals should you so wish.
+- We can advise and assist with funeral planning and conduct religious and non-religious services should you so wish.

-For more information on our chaplaincy support which is part of the Phyllis Tuckwell Patient and Family Support team, please contact us on 01252 729430
+For more information on spiritual support, which is part of the Patient and Family Support Team, please contact us on 01252 729430